Pain · Mittelstand voice

 Layer one: clause order.
 German register builds long sentences with subordinate clauses front-loaded.
 A US-native opening sentence is fifteen words long, uses two clauses at most, and names the customer outcome inside the first clause.
 A translated German opener can read as thirty-five words, three commas, two relative clauses, and a payoff that arrives in the last quarter.
 Words right.
 Order wrong.

 Layer three: proof stack.
 The US reader looks for one named customer, one quantified outcome, and one independent reference in the first three paragraphs.
 The German register places those in the middle of the page after history and capability.
 A correctly translated German page tells the US reader, in the wrong order, that capability outranks outcome.
 The reader sorts on the order, not the words.
-Per the Princeton GEO study, AI engines cite pages with embedded statistics roughly 30% more often, with expert quotes 41% more often, and with citations 30% more often.
 The proof stack moves both human and model sorts at the same time.

 This is also where the AI search layer compounds the problem.
-Reuters put ChatGPT weekly active users near 800 million in early 2026.
-Gartner projects 90% of B2B purchases will involve AI agents by 2028.
-Forrester puts 1 in 5 B2B sellers facing an AI buyer-agent by end-2026.
-The buyer-agent reads the page first, sorts it by citation density and proof structure, and feeds the human a shortlist.
+The buyer-agent reads the page first, sorts it by category clarity and proof structure, and feeds the human a shortlist.
 The German-register page reads as low-proof to the model and never enters the shortlist.
 The human never bounces because the human never arrives.

 ?